ssokolow/stuffit-test-files/README.md

-- For MacOS versions of StuffIt, I replaced the hard drive in my Power Mac G4 with an IDE-to-SD Card converter and used a fresh SD card with a clean MacOS 9.2 or MacOS X 10.1.3 install for each version, and I double-checked that there were no Sherlock matches for "Aladdin", "Drop", "Expander", or "Stuff" before I installed StuffIt.
+- For MacOS versions of StuffIt, I replaced the hard drive in my Power Mac G4 with an IDE-to-SD Card converter and used a fresh SD card with a clean MacOS 9.2 or MacOS X 10.1.3 install for each version, and I double-checked that there were no relevant Sherlock matches for "Aladdin", "Drop", "Expander", or "Stuff" before I installed StuffIt.
 (Photo was taking during the process of making earlier versions of the test files.)

 ## Usage